Cooperation and dependencies in multipartite systems: Properties

 \item[(iii)] $\mathcal{D}_N$ can increase under local operations.
 Let us denote with the bar the quantities computed after local operations.
 We have the following inequality:

 where systems $X_1$ and $X_2$ are the ones minimizing $\mathcal{D}_N$, i.e., before the operations were applied.

 \end{itemize}

 The properties (i) and (ii) hold for all quantifiers of multipartite correlations.
-It is expected that measures of multipartite correlations are also monotonic under local operations (though note that often this condition is relaxed in practice, see e.g. quantum discord).
-In the present case, the monotonicity property does not hold in general for $\mathcal{D}_N$, however, property (iii) puts a bound on its maximal violation.
+It is expected that measures of multipartite correlations are also monotonic under local operations (though note that often this condition is relaxed in practice, see e.g. {quantum discord~\cite{Ollivier2001,Modi2010,serra2011})}.
+In the present case, the monotonicity property does not hold in general for $\mathcal{D}_N$, however, property (iii) puts a bound on its maximal violation { (see Appendix~\ref{APP_LOUP} for a concrete example)}.
 Moreover, it has a clear interpretation: local operations that uncorrelate a given subsystem from the others may lead to information gain when the less correlated party cooperates with other parties.

 Let us explain this more quantitatively for the conditional mutual information between variables $X_1$ and $X_2$.
 While it is well-known that this quantity is monotonic under local operations on subsystems not in the condition~\cite{Wilde2018}, we prove in Appendix~\ref{APP_LOCI} that the following inequality is satisfied under local operations on arbitrary subsystem (being the origin of property (iii)):